gamesbook/protograf/docs/source/examples/abstract.rst

                     (wht,3,6), (blk,5,5), (wht,6,6), (blk,6,5), (wht,4,4),
                 ]

-            The use of a loop allows the program to process the moves and create one page for the board state as it would be after **all** moves *up to that point* have been carried out:
+            The use of a `for` loop allows the program to process the moves and create a page for the board state as it would be after **all** moves *up to that point* have been carried out:

               .. code:: python